hotdoy/grav-theme-hotdoy/README.md

 You can now create a page using the Notifications blueprint to add global or targeted notifications.
 Slug MUST be "notifications".
 (Make sure you set ```routable``` and ```visible``` to ```False``` in the Advanced tab).

 ## What's next ?
+Since I am making heavy use of shortcodes, I'll start working on some editor buttons.
+Similar to https://github.com/getgrav/grav-plugin-editor-buttons/blob/master/README.md
-No new modular, no new page.
-I'll go trough the existing stuff, fix bugs, add features here and there and MAYBE start documenting stuff.
+Go trough the existing stuff, fix bugs, add features here and there and MAYBE start documenting stuff.

 ## Need a ✋ ?